 Driving in a tornado

 High winds and thunderstorms often spawn tornadoes.
-Tornadoes are erratic and often change directions causing flying debris that is often more dangerous than the actual tornado itself.
+Tornadoes are erratic and often change directions, causing flying debris that is often more dangerous than the actual tornado itself.

-If a tornado approaches while you are driving, pull over to a safe place and try to get to an indoor shelter, basement or an interior room.
+If a tornado approaches while you are driving, pull over to a safe place and try to get to an indoor shelter, basement, or an interior room.

-If you cannot reach shelter:
+If you cannot reach the shelter:

 - Get off the road.
-If it is possible, get off the road completely, instead of pulling over to the shoulder.
-Sometimes it is safer to get off the road and indoors and out of the path of the storm.
+If it is possible, get off the road completely instead of pulling over to the shoulder.
+Sometimes, it is safer to get off the road and indoors and out of the path of the storm.

 - Avoid stopping under bridges and tunnels.
 Over and underpasses often cause funnel winds that can be most dangerous.